 There are just too many things to do in Lisbon and you’ll definitely don’t manage to see all of them in one weekend.
-So I’m trying to limit them to 10.
-Here we go…my Top Ten Lisbon spots in random order:
+So I’m trying to limit the Lisbon bucket list to 10.
+Here we go…these are my 10 Lisbon tips for you in random order:

 Alfama is the oldest part of Lisbon and it is pretty much a labyrinth of small alleyways from the Tejo up to the hill.
 It used to be a rough neighborhood, but today it is young, trendy and charming.
-Take your time and explore Alfama by foot or the historic tramline no. 28.
-There are several sights on your way such as the castle, Sé cathedral, the Fado Museum or the National Pantheon.
+Take your time and explore Alfama by foot or the historic tram line no. 28.
+There are several sights on your ways such as the castle, Sé Cathedral, the Fado Museum or the National Pantheon.
 Every travel guide recommends Alfama, so do I. You’ve just got to see this part of Lisbon and I hope you’ll love it as much as I do.

 A huge industrial site which used to be out of service for years has been revitalized and turned into a creative space for fashion, art, communication, architecture, music and much more.
 Get off the tram #15 at Calvário and enter this popular meeting point for locals and visitors from all over the world.
 Trendy bars, restaurants and little shops make you hang out there for a while.